wathigo/Tic-tac-toe/README.md

 1. Open the terminal.
 2. Enter `git clone https://github.com/wathigo/Tic-tac-toe.git`.
 3. Navigate to the cloned repository.
-4. Enter the command `ruby main.rb` in the root directory to run the program.
+4. Enter the command `ruby main.rb` inside the `bin` directory to run the program.
 5. Open the code editor to edit the program.

 ## Contributor(s)